vanHeemstraSystems/n8n-home-assistant/300/README.md

 # End of N8N Routine API call
 ```

-In the code above you should replace API_TOKEN with your own API token found in the N8N console (make sure you keep it secret!).
+In the code above you should replace <your-api-key> with your own API token found in the N8N console (make sure you keep it secret!).
 See https://docs.n8n.io/api/authentication/

 Even better, keep your tokens in the a ```secrets.yaml``` file to ensure they don’t accidently get leaked by way of a public Github post etc.